OpenVidu/openvidu.io-docs/docs/deployment/deploying-aws.md

 #### OpenVidu configuration

 Here you will only be able to configure OpenVidu secret, but there are many other configuration values that can be set once the deployment has completed.
-Visit [OpenVidu configuration](reference-docs/openvidu-config){:target="_blank"} for further information.
+Visit [Administration](#6-administration) section after your deployment is successful to update OpenVidu configuration.

 <div style="text-align: center" class="table-responsive">
   <table class="deploy-fields-table color-table-gray" style="margin-top: 10px">